spraakbanken/korp-frontend/README.md

 It is unfortunately not possible to develop Korp using *npm* anymore (*npm* can not resolve all dependencies correctly).
 Use *yarn*.

-## bower

-Earlier versions of Korp used Bower for dependency management.
-This has been replaced width *yarn*, which is recommended by the Bower-team.

-## grunt

-Earlier versions of Korp used *grunt* to build Korp and local development.
-This has been replaced with *webpack*.